How do I get started at KOMA?

 We encourage consistency, but families are not locked into one class time.
 Most programs offer multiple class options each week, allowing you to choose the times that work best for your schedule.

-During your Program Placement Call, we will help you identify a consistent schedule that supports steady progress.
+During your First Class Experience, we will help you identify a consistent schedule that supports steady progress.

 How long are classes?